-Scholae de litteris latinis: courses on ancient, medieval and humanistic Latin literature
+Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 Non […] tam praeclarum est scire Latine quam turpe nescire.